 If you don’t care for hot chili peppers, swap in one fresh poblano, a larger chili pepper that’s quite mild but will still lend a characteristic fresh chili pepper taste.
 You’ll often find fresh poblanos right next to jalapeños in specialty groceries, and even in conventional supermarkets.

 Photos of creamed corn by Hannah Kaminsky, BittersweetBlog.com.
-See lots more fresh corn recipes for summer and early fall.

 - 4 to 5 ears fresh corn